 The Movenpick Hotel is a five star complex with a variety of things to do so your partner can choose to be as active - or not, as they may wish!
 There are extensive leisure facilities, including tennis, squash, watersports, and gym.
 The Angsana Spa offers a wide range of beauty and wellness treatments, using a fusion of techniques from East and West to refresh and rejuvenate body, mind and spirit.

-Emperor Divers dive centre is located on-site at the hotel, and your non-diving partner is usually welcome aboard your day dive boat if they fancy a little snorkelling and the chance to sun bath and socialise on deck.
+Emperor Divers dive centre is located close to the hotel in the nearby Marina, and your non-diving partner is usually welcome aboard your day dive boat if they fancy a little snorkelling and the chance to sun bath and socialise on deck.

 The hustle and bustle of lively Sharm is enough to keep anyone entertained!
 Ideally located in Naama Bay, the Hilton Fayrouz has its own large private beach.
 There are a range of sporting activities available, including tennis, squash and volleyball, and various watersports.
 There is also a fitness centre and a health club with Jacuzzi, sauna and massage for that all important pampering.

 Our dive centres give the option of half day diving, so you get the best of both worlds.
-Time with your non-diving partner to enjoy all that sunny Sharm has to offer - and great diving in the popular waters of the Red Sea.
+Time with your non-diving partner to enjoy all that sunny Sharm has to offer, combined with great diving in the popular waters of the Red Sea.
 Experience the exciting dive sites of Ras Mohammed Marine Park and then take an excursion including camel safaris and horse riding.

 For active types, the most popular area in Grenada for hiking and trekking is the rain forest around the Grand Etang Lake, in the central part of the island.
 There are ample opportunities for hiking - Grand Etang Lake and National Park is a crater lake surrounded by lush tropical forest.
 A series of trails have been marked, and hiking them is well worth the effort.
 The scenery is breathtaking, with the chance to see a fascinating cross section of the flora and fauna which make up this rain forest.
 The trails meander around the area's stunning waterfalls as well as the blue waters of Grand Etang Lake.